Everspace 2

 Everspace 2 is an action role-playing video game developed and published by Rockfish Games.
-A sequel to Everspace (2017), the game was released for Windows in April 2023 and was ported to Xbox Series X/S and PlayStation 5 in August 2023.
+A sequel to Everspace (2017), the game was released for Windows in April 2023 and was ported to Xbox Series X/S and PlayStation 5 in August 2023 and to Nintendo Switch 2 in August 2026.

 Gameplay

 Everspace 2 is a space combat video game played from a third-person perspective.
 Unlike its predecessor, Everspace 2 does not feature any elements commonly found in roguelike games.
 The game's world is split into several large levels across a series of star systems, which can be freely explored by players.
 The player's spacecraft can be equipped with various weapons.
 Players can purchase new ships from ship dealers using credits.
 Ship upgrades, such as new guns, secondary weapon, and special attacks, can also be purchased.
 Ship types are similar to character classes, as each of them has their own unique skills and abilities.
 When an enemy is defeated, players can collect their resources and gear.
 As the player progresses, they can equip themselves with better gear and take on tougher enemies.